-- Rule 5.
+Rule 5.
 The athlete/extracurricular participant shall not fail to comply with the directions of the coaches, advisors, or the principal during the sports season or during the extracurricular activity.
 This includes practice, attitude problems, appearance, curfew violations, and theft of equipment.
-Any such act may bring about suspension or expulsion from the squad. - Rule 6.
+Any such act may bring about suspension or expulsion from the squad.

+Rule 6.
 All athletes will ride the bus to and from athletic events or extracurricular events unless otherwise specified procedures have been set up by the coach/advisor and the principal.
-Any athlete failing to comply with this rule would be subject to suspension. - Rule 7.
-All athletes must have the following forms in the office prior to beginning the practice: - A completed, cleared sports physical packet signed by the doctor, parent and student. - 2.
+Any athlete failing to comply with this rule would be subject to suspension.

+Rule 7.
+All athletes must have the following forms in the office prior to beginning the practice:

+- 1. A completed, cleared sports physical packet signed by the doctor, parent and student. - 2.
 School insurance or athletic insurance waiver form (in duplicate). - 3.
 Athletic Emergency Medical Authorization form signed by the parents.
-Until these forms are in, the individual cannot participate. - Rule 8.
-Athletes must be in school by 8:15 a.m. on the day of a game or practice to be eligible to play in the game or practice.
-If the athlete comes in to school after 8:15 a.m., he/she is required to provide a doctor's note in order to play/practice.
+Until these forms are in, the individual cannot participate.

+Rule 8.
+Athletes must be in school by 8:15 A.M. on the day of a game or practice to be eligible to play in the game or practice.
+If the athlete comes in to school after 8:15 A.M., he/she is required to provide a doctor's note in order to play/practice.
 If the athlete fails to do so, he/she will not be permitted to play/practice.

-In the event of a one (1), two (2), or three (3) hour delay of the school day, student athletes are expected to be at school at the assigned start time to participate.
-Being tardy or late on a 1, 2, or 3 hour delay day, without providing a doctor's note, will disqualify the athlete from participating that day.
+In the event of a two (2) or three (3) hour delay of the school day, student athletes are expected to be at school at the assigned start time to participate.
+Being tardy or late on a 2 or 3 hour delay day, without providing a doctor's note, will disqualify the athlete from participating that day.
+In the event of a one (1) hour delay of the school day, the 8:15 A.M. rule will apply.

-Athletes may not leave school, on the day of a game or practice, after 8:15 a.m. unless the athlete's parent/guardian notify the principal, athletic director, or the school secretary that an unexpected emergency has come up.
-Should the athlete need to leave after 8:15 a.m. due to an emergency situation, doctor's appointment, funeral, etc., and the athlete returns to school before the end of the school day, the athlete will be required to provide a doctor's note, or appropriate documentation for non-medical (determined by the principal, athletic director, secretary) emergency situation, to the office in order to participate.
+Athletes may not leave school, on the day of a game or practice, after 8:15 A.M. unless the athlete's parent/guardian notify the principal, athletic director, or HS/MS secretary that an unexpected emergency has come up.
+Should the athlete need to leave after 8:15 A.M. due to an emergency situation, doctor's appointment, funeral, etc., and the athlete returns to school before the end of the school day, the athlete will be required to provide a doctor's note, or appropriate documentation for non-medical (determined by the principal, athletic director, HS/MS secretary) emergency situation, to the office in order to participate.
 Should the athlete not be able to return on the same day of the event prior to the end of the school day, the athlete will be permitted to participate that day, but will be required to provide a doctor's note, or appropriate documentation the next school day at the start of the day.
 Should the athlete fail to provide the required documentation on the next school day, the athlete will not be permitted to practice or play on the returning day.